Fontaineconsult/canvas-bot-v2/readme.md

     canvas_bot.exe --course_id 12345 --download_folder "C:\Users\Downloads"

 By default, the program only downloads document-like files, such as PDF and MS Word.
 If you want to download other file types, such as videos and images, you will need to pass the following flags:

     canvas_bot.exe --course_id 12345 --download_folder C:\Users\Downloads --include_video_files --include_audio_files --include_image_files

+#### Download Manifest

+The bot will track which files have been successfully downloaded.
+This is done by creating a file called `download_manifest.json` in the same directory as the course specified by `--download_folder`.
+This file contains a list of all the files that have been downloaded.
+If you want to download all files again, you will need to delete the course folder.
+The worflow that inspired this project comes from student workers.
+We want the students to be able to run the bot every day any only work on files that have been added since the last time they ran the bot.
+Consequently, each time the bot runs, a new folder is created with the current date.
+The bot will only download files that are not in the download manifest.
+If there are no new files to download, the bot will not create a new folder.

+#### Shortcuts

+If for any reason the bot was unable to successfully download a file, it will create a shortcut to the URI where the file was found.
+The user can investigate why the resource was unavailable.

 ### Flattening the Course Structure